Crezl: July 2023–present

-Crezl took part in a national tour of the Phantom Singer 4 Gala Concert series with the other two finalist teams (Forténa, Libelante) across nine cities throughout South Korea from July 14, 2023 to September 10, 2023.
-Crezl members have stated that they are in preparation and working hard to bring new music to their fans in the near future.
+Crezl took part in a national tour of the Phantom Singer 4 Gala Concert series with the other two finalist teams across nine cities throughout South Korea from July 14, 2023 to September 10, 2023.
 Following the end of Phantom Singer-related activities, Crezl performed at the Samrangseong History and Culture Festival on October 7, 2023 and the Blue House Outdoor Concert on October 8, 2023.